shane0/shane0.github.io/docs/vipassana.md

 - Continue practicing regularly, gradually increasing the length of your meditation sessions over time.

 Remember, meditation is a process that takes time, patience, and consistent effort.
 It is important to approach it with a non-judgmental attitude and to be kind and patient with yourself as you develop your practice.

+## definition

+"the goal of vipaśyanā is to realize the emptiness of all phenomena"

+-- Alan Wallace from the book Heart of the Great Perfection

+vipaśyanā (Skt., Tib. lhag mthong ).
+Lit. “superior vision,” contemplative insight into fundamental aspects of reality, such as impermanence, suffering, nonself, identylessness and emptiness.

+-- Alan Wallace from the book Heart of the Great Perfection

+"vipashyana (Skt.)
+Insight, clear seeing.
+Vipashyana meditation emphasizes the recognition of all that appears arises from emptiness; it is inseperable from emptiness, and it dissolves into emptiness.
+Vipashyana is the direct, experiential insight that all experience does indeed appear, yet cannot be captured by words and concepts, and so is fundamentally as ungraspable and groundless as space."

+-- Mingyur Rinpoche from his book Turning Confusion into Clarity